laracasts/blog/articles/Benjamin/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 </x-layouts.app>
 ```

-Let's break down the code:
+#### Break it Down:

+Take a moment to review the code above.
+Here are a few things worth noting:

-1. **Laravel Folio automatically created a route for the cart**.
-Again, you can see it by
-   running `php artisan folio:list`.
+1. Laravel Folio automatically created a route for the cart.
+Again, you can see it by running `php artisan folio:list`.
-2. **The component is wrapped inside the `@volt` directive instead of a distinct file inside _resources/views/livewire_.
-   That makes it an anonymous component.**
+2. The component is wrapped inside the `@volt` directive instead of a distinct file inside `resources/views/livewire`.
+That makes it an anonymous component.
 3. Instead of setting up a database, migrations, models, factories, etc., we use the cache to store the number of items.
 That way, we can focus on learning.
 Obviously, this isn't how you would do it in production.
 4. The items are randomly generated using the `fake()` helper.
 This is a huge gain of time.
-5. I provided a basic layout with a button to remove the items. **When clicked, it calls a Livewire method
-   named `remove()`**.
-In Volt's new declarative API, we define the "remove" method as a closure inside a variable.
+5. I provided a basic layout with a button to remove the items.
+When clicked, it calls a Livewire method named `remove()`.
+In Volt's new declarative API, we define the `remove()` method as a closure inside a variable.
-6. **The Livewire code is defined between PHP tags.** You cannot use the `@php` directive for setting up anything
-   related to Volt.
+6. The Livewire code is defined between PHP tags.
+You cannot use the `@php` directive for setting up anything related to Volt.
-7. **We define the initial state of `$count` using the `state()` helper.** It contains a closure that fetches the value
-   from the cache.
+7. We define the initial state of `$count` using the `state()` helper.
+It contains a closure that fetches the value from the cache.
 8. In the `remove()` method, we make sure the count is greater than 0 before decrementing it.
-Then, we store the new value
-   in the cache.
+Then, we store the new value in the cache.

 ![Cart](https://github.com/laracasts/blog/assets/3613731/e147a291-6ef2-4dff-8271-35b31ccb245a)